frkyscience/Subsnake/README.md

 - `-s`: Specify the domain to enumerate subdomains for.
 - `--save`: Optional parameter to save the subdomains to a file.
 -  `-pc`: Probe and print HTTP status codes for each subdomain
+-  `-ipp`: Probe and print IP adresss for each subdomain

 ## Contributing🤝